HydraFacial Guide

 - Some patients may see only modest improvement if their skin is already in good condition

-- Anyone looking for an instant glow with zero downtime
+- Anyone looking for a fresh glow with minimal recovery for many clients

 - Patients preparing for a special event, wedding, or photo shoot